jceelen/alfred-10000ft-scripts/README.md

 - `10k analytics` — open the Analytics view

 ## Changelog

+#### Changelog 0.5
+- Updated Alfred-Workflow to 1.24 (from 1.17.3)
+- Added My projects (based on tags)
+- Added Fees report for project
+- Added Archive project option in submenu
+- Added Delete project option in submenu
+- Fixed XML encoding error in log
+- Fixed Bug that caused Alfred to crash if the Client was null / None
+- Improved Function for building report URLs
+- Improved Encoding / Decoding behaviour
+- Improved Flow & Descriptions in Alfred
+- Improved Inline documentation
+- Refactored a lot of double code into functions

 #### v0.4
 - Added submenu with options for every project
 - Changed usage